chaviotics/Hacker-News-Project/README.md

 # Hacker-News-Project

-Scrapes the news in Hacker News and sorts them via number of votes.
+This web scraping project scrapes the articles in Hacker News and sorts them via number of votes.